-English is a part of the Germanic family, and is linked to many European languages by descent or influence.
-It was also a big mooch in its formative years, with over 50% of its vocabulary stemming from Latin or French.
+English is a part of the Germanic family and is linked to many European languages by descent or influence, and 50 percent of its vocabulary stems from Latin or French.

-There are a lot of languages out there sharing common traits with English, which is great news when it comes to language study.
+The result is that there are a lot of languages out there sharing common traits with English, which is great news when it comes to language study.
 When familiar structure or vocabulary is in place, the learning process becomes faster and easier.
-Hence my friend, the nonchalant polyglot.

 Grammatically, though, it’s relatively easy.
 Danish has only nine verb forms, including the passive, which is peculiar to Scandinavian languages but familiar to English speakers.
-Danish has a lot of Germanic-based cognate vocabulary too: Monday Tuesday Wednesday, in Danish, are Mandag, Tirsdag, Onsdag.
+Danish has a lot of Germanic-based cognate vocabulary too: Monday, Tuesday, and Wednesday in Danish are Mandag, Tirsdag, and Onsdag.

 Like all romance languages, French has a few difficulties for prospective speakers.
-There are more verb forms (17, compared to the English 12) and gendered nouns (le crayon, la table).
+There are more verb forms (17, compared to the English 12) and randomly gendered nouns (le crayon/the pen is masculine, la table/the table is feminine).
 Pronunciation is especially difficult in French, with vowel sounds and silent letters.

 Another romance language, Italian has the great feature of readability.
-Italian is written as its spelled.
+Italian is written as it is spelled.
 For learners, reading comes fluidly once a few new phonemes are learned (like -ghi- or -ci-).

 The language is structurally similar to Danish, but with pronunciation more familiar to English speakers.
 Norwegian, like Swedish, uses a tonal “pitch accent” to distinguish homonyms, stressing either the first or second syllable of the word.
 It’s an easy concept to grasp: think “decent” and “descent” in English.

-Verbs are a relative breeze in Norwegian, with no conjugation according to person or number.
+Verb forms are a relative breeze in Norwegian, with no conjugation according to person or number.
 The past tense is formed with a simple -e suffix; the future is formed with the auxiliary vil; the conditional perfect with ville ha.
 The passive tense is formed by adding a simple -s.
-It’s a walk in the park compared to English.
+It’s an easy language compared to English.

 Grammatically, Portuguese is similar to other Romance languages.
-There are fewer prepositions in Portuguese than in English (easy to remember!)
-However, their uses don’t always have direct parallels in English (easy to mix up).
+There are fewer prepositions in Portuguese than in English; (easy to remember) however, their uses don’t always have direct parallels in English, so they are easy to mix up.

 One great element of the language is that interrogatives are beautifully easy, expressed by intonation alone (“You love me?”)
 If you can say it in Portuguese, you can ask it.
 What’s more, in Brazilian Portuguese, there’s one catchall question tag form: não é.

-Pronunciation is fairly comfortable for English speakers, though the more nasal vowel sounds take some practice
+Pronunciation is fairly comfortable for English speakers (particularly regarding Brazilian Portuguese), though the more nasal vowel sounds take some practice.

-The geographic dark horse of the romance languages, Romanian is often assumed to be the most difficult of the bunch, with its Slavic influences.
+Romanian is often assumed to be the most difficult of the romance languages, with its Slavic influences.
 Not so fast.

 They say that Romanian is the closest living language to Latin, and has preserved a lot of Latin’s grammatical structure.
 Articles are a bit of a puzzle in Romanian, with definite articles attached as a suffix to the end of nouns (frate/ fratele, brother/the brother), while indefinite articles appear before nouns (copil/un copil, child/a child).

-Though the language has taken Slavic influences in its vocabulary, the language is still about 80% Latin-based, and full of cognates like sub (under) or obiect (object).
+Though the language has taken Slavic influences in its vocabulary, the language is still about 80 percent Latin-based, and full of cognates like sub (under) or obiect (object).

-Spanish pronunciation is fairly easy for English speakers, with only ten vowel/dipthong sounds (English has 20), and the easy-to-master letter ñ.
-Like Italian, the orthography is clear and simple; words are written as they’re pronounced, which makes reading easier.
-Grammatically, Spanish has fewer irregularities than other romance languages too.
+Spanish pronunciation is fairly easy for English speakers, with only ten vowel/diphthong sounds (English has 20), and the easy-to-master letter ñ.
+Like Italian, the orthography is clear and simple — words are written as they’re pronounced, which makes reading easier.
+Grammatically, Spanish has fewer irregularities than other romance languages, too.

 A slippery element of the language (and all the Romances) is in false cognates: word pairings that sound the same as an English word, but mean something different.
-Particular means “private” in Spanish, and eventual means possible.
-See how that could get confusing?
+For example, one of the meanings of eventual is “possible.”

-Still, there’s no shortage of people in the world to help you fix these slip-ups.
-With 330 million native speakers, it’s the most popular language on this list.
+Still, there’s no shortage of people in the world to help you fix these slip-ups as there are 450 million native speakers throughout the world.

 Pronunciation may be a struggle at first, with nine vowels (like ö or å) and the sje- sound, which is unique to Swedish.
-Once you master it, though, the language is surprisingly melodic.
+Once you master it, though, the language is very melodic.

 Also, verb formation uses many of the same patterns as English.
 The future tense, for example, is described with komma att + infinitive (will), or ska + infinitive (going to).
-Also, verbs are normally constant, even if the person changes.
-I am, you are, he/she is would be Jag är, du är, han/hon är.
+And verb forms are normally constant, even if the person changes.
+I am, you are, he/she is translates into Jag är, du är, han/hon är.